 2563 Evergreen Drive

 If you’re out for a walk along Evergreen heading toward the Wiltse trails, chances are you’ll mosey past this little library.
-The homeowners are known for filling up a water dish out front of the property for local four-legged friends.
-And now, their cute wooden house is spreading even more cheer among their owners.
+On warmer days, the homeowners are known for filling up a water dish out front of the property for local four-legged friends.
+And now, their cute wooden house is spreading even more cheer.
 In case you're wondering, the sticky note pictured reads: “Happy Thanksgiving!
 Think of your many blessings.
 Smile and enjoy.”

 412 Conklin Avenue